kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 the NUMA node where these devices are allocated.
 Also, for NUMA-based machines, it contains the information about memory and hugepages reserved for a container.

-Starting from Kubernetes v1.27, the `List` enpoint can provide information on resources of running pods allocated in `ResourceClaims` by the `DynamicResourceAllocation` API.
+Starting from Kubernetes v1.27, the `List` endpoint can provide information on resources of running pods allocated in `ResourceClaims` by the `DynamicResourceAllocation` API.
 To enable this feature `kubelet` must be started with the following flags: